JaimeGensler/lexour.js/README.md

 # lexour.js

-A React component to display your code snippets!
+A React component for your code snippets!
 Coming soon to a package manager near you.

 ### Features

-The goal of lexour is to provide a simple, intuitive, and highly customizable code highlighting component - no config, no insane child map to pass, just simple (and powerful) syntax highlighting. lexour includes a number of features,
+The goal of lexour is to provide a simple, intuitive, and highly customizable syntax highlighting component - no config, no insane child map to pass, just simple (and powerful) syntax highlighting. lexour includes a number of features,
 including: